prathamesh-sonpatki/o11y-wiki/README.md

 ### StatsD

-Statsd is a protocol and tool for collecting and aggregating metrics data from applications.
+StatsD is a daemon for collecting and aggregating metrics data.
 It is often used in conjunction with monitoring systems like Graphite or Prometheus.
+StatsD was originally written at [Etsy](http://www.etsy.com/) and released with a [blog post](https://codeascraft.etsy.com/2011/02/15/measure-anything-measure-everything/) about how it works and why we created it.

 ## T